spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

 principle” for class design.
 Through that lens, this class doesn't look very good at all.
 It has far too many different directions you might want to take it.

-But the most convincing to me is to look what happens when you carry on this pattern.
+But the most convincing to me is to look at what happens when you carry on this pattern.

 I recently came across a family of views that had the following methods and